FentanesOscar/StellarClassification/README.md

 ## Preprocessing/Clean up

 - During initial visualization of the data I realized there was abundant information collected to locate the area of the sky being surveyed.
 This lead to a lot of administrative data.
-Dates, various IDs, specific camera used to capture phenomenon, all these were part of the dataset that posed the risk of overfitting the model.
+Dates, various IDs, specific camera used to capture phenomenon, all these were part of the dataset and posed the risk of overfitting the model.
 All identification features were removed.

 - There was a phenomenon in the photometric system data where instead of using null or leaving a blank, the data collectors decided to place an outlier.
 This is perhaps to make the missing data easily viewable.
 This was only a single datapoint and was promptly removed.